- OFFICIAL NAME = REPUBLIC OF GUYANA

-Guyana would eventually gain its independence from Great Britain in 1966, and it would later become a republic in 1970.
+Guyana would eventually gain their independence from Great Britain in 1966, and it would later become a republic in 1970.

-Today in Guyana, due to the exploitation of slaves and the immigrants over the years, about half of the population is of East Indian descent and about 36 percent are of African descent.
+Today in Guyana, due to the exploitation of slaves and the immigrants over the years, about half of the population is of East Indian descent and around 36 percent are of African descent.

 SHORT FACTS ON GUYANA